smimram/student-screen-recorder/README.md

 in the main directory.
 This runs the server which is used to collect screenshots and view them.
 You can test that it is running by going to <http://localhost:8080>.

+However, if you are running in production, I strongly suggest that you use the docker image (see below).

 ## Preparing an exam

 The screenshot are collected per _event_ (an event is typically an exam) and stored in `data/event/`.
 In order to create a new event, simply create a subdirectory there; for instance, named `my-exam`.
 The in the webpage for your exam, you should add the following header